alchitry/alchitry.github.io/content/tutorials/setup/_index.md

 It is now bundled with the Alchitry Loader.
 If you don’t want to use the Alchitry Labs IDE, you still need the Alchitry Loader to get the .bin files onto your board.

-## Au and Au+
+## Au and Pt

-Both the Au and Au+ require [Vivado](@/tutorials/setup/vivado.md) to build projects.
+Both the Au and Pt require [Vivado](@/tutorials/setup/vivado.md) to build projects.
 This is software supplied by Xilinx.
 The install is fairly straightforward but does require you to make an account.

 ## Cu